EugenDueck/openslp-java/README.md

 Differences to original:

-* made it compile with Java >= 1.5, which just meant renaming all occurences of the variable name `enum` to something else.
+* made it compile with Java >= 1.5, which just meant renaming all occurences of the variable name `enum` to something else
-* mavenized (quick and dirty) so we can `mvn install` it and specify the log4j dependency, which you cannot do with a simple `mvn install:install-file`
+* mavenized (quick and dirty) so we can e.g. `mvn install` it.
+A simple `mvn install:install-file` of the jar file created by ant would not have done the trick, as we need to specify the dependency on `log4j`

 Please check the original license in `license.txt` if you want to use the library.